Archive for Exercise

 Instead of the usual hamstring exercises and approaches, somatics exercises work with the brain’s cortex to release held muscular contraction levels which frees up the hamstrings.

-Having a more flexible back, looser shoulders and a freer neck allows the hamstring to work in concert with certain patterns of movements.
+Having a more flexible back, looser shoulders, more functional abdominal muscles and a freer neck allows the hamstring to work in concert with certain patterns of movements.

 Hamstring exercises while all well and good, may not provide the necessary connection towards freer movement overall.

 Join us for our unique set of movements and hamstrings exercises which can surprise you in their effectiveness and ease of movement afterwards.

 Somatics is often the reverse of most approaches out there since we use the brain to focus on freeing up movement rather than the brawn of exercise.

 What can we do to improve eyesight, lessen jaw pain, and improve the neck’s ability to move comfortably even though we may be sitting at a computer for long periods of time.

 There are any number of eye exercises, diet considerations and things you can do for the eyes.
 Sometimes getting up and drinking some water is enough to take out the strain.